n0thhhing/ts-capstone/README.md

 0x1008 0c 05 13 d5 .... msr dbgdtrtx_el0, x12
 */

-// dump

-// The `dump` function disassembles a binary file
-// provided as input, printing the instructions
-// it contains to the console.
-It iterates through
-// the file, printing each instruction while
-// optionally skipping invalid bytes.
-Note this
-// is notreally that fast and i recommend
-// not doing this for large files. cs.dump("path/to/bin", true /* default */)

 // close

 // this closes the Capstone instance, because we